 ALSO READLiquor ban will be imposed with complete involvement of Jharkhand Ministers, opposition slam government move to sell liquor After Cabinet nod, Jharkhand government to sell liquor from August 1 Jharkhand CM sticks to liquor sale, says prohibition social issue Jharkhand govt to soon impose ban on use of polythene bags

+A string is wound closely to a pointed base that enables it to be toppled over by the opposing team.
 Played between nine or eleven people, this game identifies with the spirit and swiftness of the Ho tribe.
 The team who wins the toss gets to open the hitting Sekkors of the opponent, till the opponents Sekkors are out of the circle.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)